thejaminator/conditionme/readme.md

 This is the value add of the library, we should handle all this for you.

 NOTE: Another way of doing this is to literally encode the reward as text input.

 A downside of this is that you'll probably be more open to prompt injection.
 [I demonstrate it here](https://github.com/thejaminator/prompt_reward_rl/blob/main/documentation/main_page.md#ability-to-match-a-single-reward)
 And you'll need to be more careful with how your rewards can get tokenized into multiple different tokens.
+You'll also won't have a linear layer on top of that reward's token's hidden state, which the decision transformer does add.
+(It also seemed to help in my experiments